googlefonts/gf-docs/Spec/README.md

 - All links in it must be properly working.
 - Families with VF axes should always mention which axes they offer in their descriptions.
 - Allowed HTML elements: `a`, `em`, `i`, `strong`, `b`, `p`, `ol`, `ul`, `li`.
-- Other HTML elements, especiallly inline CSS, classes, or attributes, are not allowed and will be removed by the catalog web app.
+- Other HTML elements, especially inline CSS, classes, or attributes, are not allowed and will be removed by the catalog web app.

 Sample rendering:
 ![Description HTML Styles Sample Rendering](DESCRIPTION_HTML_STYLES.png)